turbot/steampipe-plugin-csv/docs/index.md

   # If set, then lines beginning with the comment character without preceding
   # whitespace are ignored.
 Disabled by default.
   # comment = "#"

+  # When it is "off", the default header is added.
+If the value is set "auto",
+  # it is added only if the empty or duplicated value exist in the header.
+  # Defaults to on.
+  header = "on"
 }
 ```

 - `paths` - A list of directory paths to search for CSV files.
 Paths are resolved relative to the current working directory.
 Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also supports `**` for recursive matching.
 Defaults to the current working directory.
 - `separator` - Field delimiter when parsing files.
 Defaults to `,`.
 - `comment` - Lines starting with this comment character are ignored.
 Disabled by default.
+- `header` - Header existance of a CSV file.
+The default header can be added by set it `off` or `auto`.
+Defaults to `on`.

 ## Get involved